kingychiu/target-permutation-importances/README.md

 # Target Permutation Importances

 ## Overview
-This method aims at lower the feature attribution due to the variance of a feature.
+This method aims to lower the feature attribution due to a feature's variance.
-If a feature is important after the target vector is shuffled, it is fitting to noise.
+If a feature shows high importance to a model after the target vector is shuffled, it fits the noise.

 Overall, this package